-Irina Mashinski is a Russian-American poet and essayist, the author of eleven books.
+Irina Mashinski is a Russian-American poet and essayist, the author of thirteen books.
 She is co-editor, with Robert Chandler and Boris Dralyuk, of The Penguin Book of Russian Poetry (Penguin Classics, 2015).
 Her work has been translated into several languages and appeared in Poetry International, Plume, The World Literature Today, Modern Poetry in Translation, and elsewhere.
 Her first book in English is The Naked World: A Tale with Verse (MadHat Press,2022).

 Poets in New York

 [Poety v New Yorke].
 Ed. by Y. Klots.
 NLO, 2016

 Russia is Burning.
 Poems of the Great Patriotic War.
 Ed. by M. Bloshteyn.
 Smokestack Books, 2020

 101 Jewish Poems for the Third Millennium.
 Ashland Poetry Press, 2021

 When We Were Spies [Kogda my byli shpionami].
 Armchair scientist, 2020

 This is a soul-making book, one that doesn't rest easy on the conventional narrative of one refugee's escape, but probes deeper into the music our days make, sometimes against our will.
 Brava!

 llya Kaminsky, author of Dancing in Odessa and Deaf Republic

 By finding enduring, literary expression that recounts the details of her remarkable journey, along with the vital legacy of an otherwise lost people, Mashinski redefines American citizenship from a fresh perspective in which she tells an essential human story first before documenting her hard-won, exemplary “destiny.”